Chapter 27:

 As his fist approached, Luna swept her foot behind his planted one, lying in wait as his ankle began to turn, initiating his movement.
 She’d have an incredibly short window to act, Sol’s fist like a cannonball ripping through the air toward her.
 In addition to everything else, he was faster too, she could never hope to move her entire body and dodge, all she could afford was one little movement… A quick pull of her foot.

 As he rotated his foot, she snagged his ankle with the flat of her own.
-A tiny motion, but enough to throw off the movement he was already making.
+A tiny motion, but enough to destroy the movement he was already making.
 With just a bit of force, he was totally thrown off balance.
 Before he knew it, he was falling to the ground, arm uselessly cleaving the air and missing Luna entirely.

 When Sol caught up to what was happening, his sister was already standing over him, her fingers outstretched against his throat.
 Another fight lost.
 He sighed, nodding in acceptance of his 36th loss.